BlueImp78/Speedy-Gonzales-SNES-Practice-Hack/README.md

-# Speedy Gonzales: Los Gatos Bandidos practice hack
+# Speedy Gonzales: Los Gatos Bandidos Practice Hack
 A practice romhack for the Speedy Gonzales: Los Gatos Bandidos speedrun.
 It has features such as selectable categories, level select menu, checkpoint reloading and more.
 See below for full feature list.